RomlinGroup/Flatpack/README.md

 ## Prototyping (Rust) 🦀

 Please note: We are in the experimental phase, trying different approaches and testing functionalities.

 The following instructions are for prototyping purposes.

-We appreciate your understanding and feedback.

-To use the client, follow these steps:

 1. git clone https://github.com/romlingroup/flatpack-ai.git
 2. Install Rust with https://www.rust-lang.org/tools/install